vsemecky/stylegan2-ada/README.md

     512x640 = min_h = 5, min_w= 4, res_log2 = 7<br>
     1280x768 = min_h = 3, min_w = 5, res_log2 = 8<br>

+    NOTE: The 'auto' config isn't working with nonsqaure models at the moment.
+Use 'v100_16gb', one of the others, or create your own in the train.py file.<br>

 * **Resume from latest checkpoint**:<br>

     Use --resume="latest" to continue training from the last checkpoint.<br>